-Bill Culbert is a significant New Zealand artist notable for his use of neon lighting.
+Bill Culbert was a significant New Zealand artist notable for his use of neon lighting.
 He studied fine art at Canterbury University School of Art (1953-56) and post-primary teaching at Auckland Training College (1957).
 He then went to London to study painting at the Royal College of Art (1957-60).
-Bill represented New Zealand at the Venice Biennale in 2013 and the Museum of New Zealand Te Papa Tongarewa recently acquired his work from this event for their contemporary collection.
+Bill represented New Zealand at the Venice Biennale in 2013, and the Museum of New Zealand Te Papa Tongarewa recently acquired his work from this event for their contemporary collection.